Lactose94/LP-Machine-Learning/README.md

 - **`lambda`**: Parameter, welcher für die Ridge-Regression genutzt werden soll.
 - **`Kernel`**: Welcher Kernel für die Entwicklung der lokalen Energie genutzt werden sollen und eventuell zusätzliche Parameter, z.B. das Sigma für den gaussian Kernel  .
 Bisher werden nur `linear` und `gaussian` unterstützt.

----
-## Kernel
-This package focuses on bundeling all the kernel related functions and give the user consistent acess.
-### functions:
-- **`linear_kernel(descr_list1: np.array, descr_list2: np.array) -> np.array:`** Given two arrays of descriptors, this function calculates the Kernel matrix of the linear kernel as described in equation (11) of the mathematical documentation.
-- **`gaussian_kernel(descr_list1: np.array, descr_list2: np.array, sigma: float) -> np.array:`** Given two arrays of descriptors, this function calculates the Kernel matrix of the gaussian kernel as described in equation (12) of the mathematical documentation.
-- **`grad_scalar(q: float, dr: np.array) -> np.array:`** The gradient of a descriptor is the sum over a scalar prefactor times a difference-vector.
-This function builds the scalar prefactors from an array of distances.
-Compare to equation (13).
-- **`linear_force_submat(q: np.array, config1: configuration, descriptors_array: np.array) -> np.array:`** Builds one row for the linear matrix element, needed for fitting teh forces.
-This implements the equation (15) for one fixed configuration beta.

-### The Kernel class
-This class is a wrapper to consistently use the choosen Kernel type for energies and forces.
-#### variables:
-- **`kernel`**: Holds the choosen kernel type as function.
-- **`force_mat`**: Holds the derivative/force matrix function of the corresponding choosen kernel.